lopezdsr/sql-query/sqlref/sql_reference.template.md

 The Boolean time series expression syntax shows the available Boolean expresssions, such as `TS_EXP_GT()`, which is also used in the previous example.

-For more details on each function, see [Artifact creation functions](/docs/services/sql-query?topic=sql-query-artifact).
+For more information on each function, see [Artifact creation functions](/docs/services/sql-query?topic=sql-query-artifact).

 <h4 id="valueTimeSeriesExpression">valueTimeSeriesExpression</h4>